epn/Star.jl/README.md

 To compare the performance of MapReduce with Star, we simulated MapReduce in Julia to compute the all-prefix-sums operation.
-Empirical results on a modern Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz machine with 40 cores, 32KB L1 cache per core, 256 KB L2 cache per core, and 30MB L3 cache per socket, show that the MapReduce version runs 3-4 times slower than its Star counterpart.
+Empirical results on a modern Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz machine with 40 cores, 32KB L1 cache per core, 256 KB L2 cache per core, and 30MB L3 cache per socket, show that the MapReduce simulator runs 3-4 times slower than its Star counterpart.
+(We gave the MapReduce simulator some advantage in that though the actual map reduce model would require sorting the elements to compute all-prefix-sums, the simulator doesn't sort.
+Otherwise, the simulator's performance would be even slower.)
 Theoretically, given **p** processors to execute all-prefix-sums on an array of **n** elements, Star incurs **Θ(n/p + p)** time and **Θ(p)** communication.